rbgk/flashcards/README.md

 - Hidden within the settings panel, the user can choose to import and export files with the choice of `.csv` or `.txt`
   - Import a `.csv` or `.txt` file to upload their flashcards into the text box
   - Export the contents of the text box to a `.csv` or `.txt` file

+#### Keyboard Navigation
+When the user launches into the flashcards overlay, they can use the keyboard to navigate.
+- To toggle from word to definition: Spacebar, Arrow Up, Arrow Down
+- To progress up or down the list: Arrow Right, Arrow Left